 While it's strong against the heat, it won't hold up well to physical force - if you're using a wok on an electric stove with a glass top and you drop it, you may break the stove-top.
 You'll also want to avoid dragging both your wok or wok ring across the stove-top, as both will risk scratching the glass surface.

 Carbon-steel woks are light yet durable, making them handy to use but makes glass stove-top scratches impossible to avoid.

-Verdict: If you own a glass stove-top, use a flat-bottomed wok made of cast-iron, like this one, over a carbon-steel wok - the heavy weight of the wok will work in your favor as it won't slide around the glass burner, reducing the potential to damage your stove-top.
+Verdict: If you own a glass stove-top, use a flat-bottomed cast iron wok, over a carbon-steel wok - the heavy weight of the wok will work in your favor as it won't slide around the glass burner, reducing the potential to damage your stove-top.

 While the type of stove you own greatly influences the wok options you can safely choose from, you'll want to adjust your cooking temperatures and times to get predictably even results.

 A flat-bottomed cast-iron wok is preferred over a round wok from a heating perspective, as the entire bottom of the pan can make even, complete contact with the burner.

 A round-bottomed wok can still work on certain electric stoves, but the ring puts a few inches between the bottom of the wok and the heat source.
 A wok on a ring will never get as hot as a flat-bottomed wok and will likely need a longer time to cook each dish.